 Thus $\hat{\Delta}$ answers an important question.
 Yet a well-run experiment raises more questions than it answers.
-How would Δ change if the 'dose' were increased or decreased?
+How would $\Delta$ change if the 'dose' were increased or decreased?
 Or if subjects were treated longer?
 How long after the end of the experiment do its effects last?
-When Δ is taken as a primitive parameter, these questions are unanswerable.
-They are answerable, however, within a model of behavior of the subjects in both the treatment and control groups.
-The remainder of this section argues that this approach is valuable for several other reasons.

-$^{^{2}}$ Usually the subscript 1 denotes the treatment group, but using it to denote the control group reflects more clearly the algorithm to solve the model.
+$^2$ Usually the subscript 1 denotes the treatment group, but using it to denote the control group reflects more clearly the backward induction used to solve the model.